ballerina-platform/ballerina-dev-website/spec/spec.md

 The below are the most stable versions of the lanuguage specification, which are in sync with the Ballerina releases.

-> **Note:** The Changes since previous releases section of the specification identifies the changes that have occurred in each version of the specification.
+> **Note:** The changes since previous releases section of the specification identifies the changes that have occurred in each version of the specification.

 | Version | Release Date | Description |
 | ------- | ------------ | ----------- |